Fruit Salad with honey lime dressing is sweet and full of fresh flavor. This easy fruit salad recipe is a favorite summer side dish or dessert!

 - Wash and dry the fruits well.
-Peel and chop the pineapple, slice the strawberries and peel and chop the kiwi.
+Peel, core and chop the pineapple, slice the strawberries and peel and chop the kiwi.
 Combine all fruit in a large bowl.

 - In a small bowl, whisk together the lime zest, lime juice and honey.
 Pour over the fruit and toss gently to combine.
 Serve immediately.

-- If making fruit salad ahead, wait and add the dressing right before serving.
+- If making fruit salad ahead, wait and add the dressing no more than an hour before serving.
 If you are preparing the fruit ahead, it is best to wash, dry and chop it no more than a few hours before you plan to serve it.

 - Leftover fruit salad can be stored in an airtight container in the refrigerator for a day or two.
 The fruit will soften and release some of its juices, but it will still taste delicious.